farhanferoz17/farhanferoz17/README.md

 Skills: C++ / Python / Django / HTML / CSS / Java Script

-- 🔭 I’m currently working on a healthy lifestyle
+- 🔭 Currently working on a healthy lifestyle
-- 🌱 I’m currently learning Quantum Computing
+- 🌱 Currently learning Quantum Computing
-- 👯 I’m looking to collaborate on GitHub
+- 👯 Looking to collaborate on GitHub
-- 💬 Ask me about Complexity Theory
+- 💬 Ask him about Complexity Theory
-- 📫 How to reach me: farhanferoz17@gmail.com
+- 📫 How to reach him: farhanferoz17@gmail.com